 Kariye Museum (Chora Church)

-Admission Fee is 54 Turkish Lira per person for the entrance.
+Entrance fee for the Kariye Museum is 65 Turkish Lira as of 2020.
 Children under the age of 8 free of charge.
-Istanbul Museum Pass is valid for Kariye Museum which is also known as Chora Church as well.
+Istanbul Museum Pass is valid for Kariye Museum which is also known as Chora Church.

 Istanbul Archaeological Museum